basisai/examples/binary_class_aws/README.md

 ## Goals
 At the end of the tutorial, the user will be able to
-- set up a training pipeline in Bedrock
+- set up a Bedrock training pipeline in AWS
 - monitor the training
 - deploy a model endpoint in HTTPS
 - query the endpoint